Quick Guide: The Anatomy of the College Application

-The pieces of your college application add up to give admission officers an idea of who you are.
-Not every college requires every one of these elements — for example, some colleges don’t ask for admission test scores — but this list shows the most-common requirements.
-Be sure to find out from your school counselor or principal which of these items you have to send and which items your high school will send.
+It’s the combination of all components of your college application that gives admissions officers an idea of who you are.
+Not every college requires every one of these elements.
+For example, some colleges don't ask for admission test scores, but this list includes the most common requirements.
+Be sure to find out from your school counselor or principal which items you can send, and which items your high school should send.

 Application Forms

 To fill in all the blanks on the application form itself, you may have to dig up documents or get answers from your parents.
-Most students use online applications, but paper applications are usually available too.
-There are also services that let you complete one application online and submit it to several colleges.
+Most students use online applications, but paper applications are usually available through the admissions office if you prefer to go that route.
+There are also websites that let you complete one application online and submit it to several colleges.

 Application Fees

-College application fees vary, but generally it costs from $35 to $50 to apply to each college.
+College application fees can vary.
+Some colleges charge nothing.
+Others charge up to $100.
 Fees are nonrefundable.
-Many colleges offer fee waivers (that is, they don’t require the fee) to students who can’t afford to pay.
-If you need application fee waivers, speak with your college counselor or principal.
+Many colleges offer fee waivers to students who can't afford to pay.
+If you need application fee waivers, speak with your school counselor or principal.

 Your High School Transcript

-The record of the classes you’ve taken and your grades is one of the most important parts of your application.
-Your high school should send your transcript, along with a school profile, directly to the colleges you are applying to.
-Ask your counselor or principal how to arrange for this.
-And be sure to check the transcript for errors before it’s sent.
+The record of the classes you've taken and your grades are important parts of the application process.
+Your high school should send your transcript and a school profile directly to the colleges you’re applying to.
+Ask your school counselor how to make this happen because this is a crucial part of the application process.
+Some colleges also want a mid-year transcript that shows your first-semester grades.
+Be sure to check the transcript for errors before it's sent.

 Final Transcript

-At the end of your senior year, your high school will send a final transcript to the college you’ve decided to attend.
-This shows your college what classes you took and whether you kept your grades up during your last year in high school.
+At the end of your senior year, your high school will send a final transcript to the college you've decided to attend.
+This transcript informs the college about classes you’ve taken and whether you kept your grades up during your last year in high school.
+Ask your school counselor how to complete this process.
+Follow up to make sure this transaction has taken place.

 Letters of Recommendation